metarank/metarank/doc/event-schema.md

 - `items`: which particular items were displayed to the visitor.
 - `items.id`: id of the content item.
 Should match the `item` property from metadata event.
 - `items.fields`: a set of optional per-item fields.
+- `items.label`: an optional field for explicit relevance judgments.

 ## Interaction event